TechStuffBoy/p_fuel_api/README.md

 # p_fuel_api
-An API for retrieving fuel, diesel, and LPG prices in India.
-I couldn't find a better API for it, so I created one.
-It can scale down and up as needed by using AWS Lambda to handle millions of requests on the go.
+An API for retrieving Indian petrol, diesel, and LPG pricing.
+I couldn't find a better API, so I made one.
+It may scale up and down as needed.
+I used AWS Lambda, which can handle millions of requests in a month.
+It may also scale down if traffic is low.